o-lim/generate-ninja/tools/gn/docs/reference.md

   will be treated as being relative to the current build file.

   libs and lib_dirs work differently than other flags in two respects.
-  First, then are inherited across static library boundaries until a shared library or executable target is reached.
-Second, they are uniquified so each one is only passed once (the first instance of it will be the one used).
+  First, they are inherited across static library boundaries until a shared library or executable target is reached.
+Second, they are uniquified so each one is only passed once.
+For "libs", the first instance of it will be the one used, while for "lib_dirs", the last instance of it will be the one used).

 ```